zPeanut/Hydrogen/README.md

 `.\gradlew clean build`

-into your IDEA Terminal or Windows Command Prompt / Windows Powershell.
+into your IDE Terminal or Windows Command Prompt / Windows Powershell.
 You will then get a jar file located at

 `\build\libs`